iainharfield/flogo/activity/runshellscript/README.md

   "params":"aaa bbb ccc"
 }
 ```
-See example bash script below.
-Note that the params field is a single string of space separated values.
+Note that the params field is a single string of space separated values and not an array or params.
 ```
 {"cmd":"./test01.sh","params":"aaa bbb ccc"}`
 ```
 ### Output from the Activity:
-The output is straight text returned from the script.
+The output is is the text string returned from the launched script.
 See very simple example below.

 ## Configuration Example
 ```
 {
-    "id": "setQoS_3",
+    "id": "runScript_1",
     "name": "Execute a shell script",
     "description": "Run a script",
     "activity": {